Carpet installation cost estimate

 To ensure your price is fair, look at what your competitors are charging.
 Then, aim for your carpet installation cost estimate to be somewhere in the middle of their prices.

-With this approach, you can make a profit and still win new jobs.
+Drawing from our experience, with this approach, you can make a profit and still win new jobs.

 Image credit: Ungvar via Adobe Stock